AD-H: Language-guided Autonomous Driving with Hierarchical Agents: Experiment

-Table~\ref{tab:exp-performance} reports the quantitative comparisons on the LangAuto benchmark.
-It shows that our AD-H significantly outperforms LMDrive for the three different sub-tracks, especially in terms of the main score DS, indicating that the mid-level driving commands generated by our planner enable the controller to act more accurately within large-scale and complex environments.
+Moreover, we find that even the smaller AD-H configuration (Mipha-3B + OPT-350M) performs consistently better than all 7B LMDrive models (e.g., 41.1 vs.\ 36.2 on LangAuto), further validating the effectiveness of the hierarchical paradigm—its performance gain is rooted in the decomposition of planning and control rather than in model size.
 Through extensive analysis, we further observe that AD-H exhibits frequent self-correction behaviors.
-As shown in Figure~\ref{fig:visual_0}, LMDrive fails to recognize the road conditions after a left turn, causing the vehicle to continue maintaining the steering wheel straight as the previously received high-level navigation instruction.
-Consequently, the vehicle crosses the lane boundary and deviates from the correct path.
-In contrast, our AD-H utilizes its planner to dynamically generate mid-level commands, enabling the controller to adjust its posture accordingly, which effectively reduces the risk of traffic jams and accidents.
-More visualizations are provided in the Supplementary Materials~\ref{more_vis}.
+As shown in Figure~\ref{fig:visual_0}, LMDrive fails to recognize the road conditions after a left turn and continues executing the previously received high-level command, causing the vehicle to cross the lane boundary.
+In contrast, AD-H dynamically re-generates mid-level commands based on the current visual context, enabling the controller to adjust its posture accordingly and substantially reducing the risk of lane departures, traffic jams, and accident-prone behaviors.